 • All flights are preceded by a briefing and explanation of glider flight

-• A 2000ft aerotow with a 60 minute soaring flight
+• 2000ft aerotow with around 20 minutes flight time

 What Can I Expect

 You’re sure of a warm welcome at this Essex gliding club!
 Based at the tranquil Ridgewell Airfield, hidden in the glorious countryside around the Suffolk/Essex borders, this ‘glider-only’ airfield has a very relaxed ‘family’ feel to the membership.
 That’s why we’re offering the full range of glider experiences here at this Essex club.